USS Arizona (SSGN-803)

-The keel laying ceremony took place 7 December 2022 at the Quonset Point Facility of General Dynamics Electric Boat in North Kingston, RI.
+The keel laying ceremony took place 7 December 2022 at the Quonset Point Facility of General Dynamics Electric Boat in North Kingstown, RI.
 The sponsor for Arizona is Nikki Stratton, the granddaughter of Donald Stratton, a Seaman First Class aboard the battleship USS Arizona who survived the attack.
 He died in February 2020 at the age of 97.

+On 3 August 2026, the Department of the Navy announced that all planned Virginia-class vessels with the Virginia Payload Module (VPM) will be reclassified SSGN.
+Arizona is the first of the 19 planned SSGNs.

 Design

 Compared to Blocks I-IV of Virginia-class submarines, Block V vessels will incorporate previously introduced modifications to the base design in addition to a Virginia Payload Module (VPM).
 The VPM inserts a segment into the boat's hull which adds four vertical launch tubes.
 Each tube allows for the carrying of seven Tomahawk strike missiles, increasing her armament to a total of 40 missiles.